 As we explain in our guide to the best Saatva mattress discounts and deals, Saatva is our choice of mattress for back pain, and the brand is approved by the American Association of Chiropractors.
 The Purple Hybrid Mattress is another good choice, thanks to its Grid Technology that reduces pressure on your hips, waist and back, and there’s often a Purple mattress deal to make it cheaper.

 1. Forget the ‘one type fits all’ approach

 Let’s get the harsh truth out of the way: there is no single mattress that works for every single person experiencing back pain.
 Why not?
 Because each of us has different support requirements and comfort preferences during sleep.
 That’s also the reason why many couples often squabble when choosing a new bed, as what feels right for your back may feel too firm or too soft for your partner.

 There are also many causes of upper and lower back pain, so we’d recommend speaking to your doctor about what could be causing yours, and to get their tips on how to relieve it.
 They may even suggest ways to relax your body before you go to sleep.
 For example, some people enjoy using a handheld massager to ease muscle tension and soreness.

 Ultimately, you want the best of both worlds when choosing a mattress for back pain.
 Medium-firm types suit a majority of people, as they enable your shoulders and hips to sink in a little deeper, which creates more of a cradled yet weightless feel.
 Memory foam is a popular choice here.

-Firmer mattresses are also recommended for certain types of back pain, but if it’s too firm you could end up really pressing down on your various pressure points and causing more pain.
+Firmer mattresses are also recommended for certain types of back pain, but if it’s too firm you could end up really pressing down on your various pressure points and causing more discomfort.